 Why Is Parkinson’s So Hard to Diagnose?

 The reason Parkinson’s is so difficult to treat is because there are no real markers for it in the blood stream.
-The process taking place is happening deep within the brain at the basal ganglia.
-This is not an area easily monitored.
+The process taking place is happening deep within the brain within the basal ganglia.
+This is not an area of the body that can be easily monitored.
 The few scans we have to check these areas of the brain, will not show any signs of damage until later stages of the disease.

 What Causes Parkinson’s?